hackclub/terminalcraft/submissions/miller-rabin-py/README.md

 python miller-rabin.py 6
 Select starting position for the spiral (2): 41
 ```
-This creates a spiral starting with 41 at the center, which is known to produce interesting prime patterns along certain diagonals.
+This creates a spiral starting with 41 at the center.

 <img src=./ulam-example.png width=600>